tolat/clapper/public/README.txt

 -   Drop down for all department fields + positions list in crew and rentals (DONE)
 -   sort option in context menu for columns -> click on column selects column (DONE)
 -   context menu opotion to select row (DONE)
+-   SAVE STYLES EVEN IF DATA IS EMPTY (DONE)